 U.S. Air Force Thunderbirds

-The U.S. Air Force Thunderbirds will headline the 2017 Melbourne Air & Space Show sponsored by Northrop Grumman, April 1-2, 2017 at Melbourne International Airport.
+The U.S. Air Force Thunderbirds will headline the 2018 Melbourne Air & Space Show sponsored by Northrop Grumman, March 24-25, 2018 at Melbourne International Airport.
+The show has moved one week later than originally planned to coincide with an update to the U.S. Air Force Thunderbirds 2018 Show Season Schedule, which will now kick off...
+View Article

 The U.S. Air Force Air Demonstration Squadron, known to all the world as the “Thunderbirds” are the Air Force’s Ambassadors in Blue.
-They represent the 500,000 men and women of the Unites States Air Force.
+They represent the 600,000 men and women of the Unites States Air Force.
 The Thunderbirds plan and present precision aerial maneuvers to exhibit the capabilities of modern, high-performance aircraft and the high degree of professional skill required to operate those aircraft.
-The Thunderbirds squadron is composed of eight pilots (including six demonstration pilots), four support officers, four civilians and more than 100 enlisted personnel.
+The Thunderbirds squadron is composed of eight pilots (including six demonstration pilots), four support officers, four civilians and more than 120 enlisted personnel.
+There will be several opportunities to meet the Thunderbird pilots and officers during the weekend.

 The Thunderbirds air demonstration is a mix of formation flying and solo routines.
 The four-jet diamond formation demonstrates the training and precision of Air Force pilots, while the two solo aircraft highlight some of the extreme capabilities of the F-16.
 In all, the pilots perform approximately 40 maneuvers in a single demonstration.
 An aerial demonstration lasts 60 minutes with an additional 15 minutes for the ground show before takeoff.